 How the game is played

 The game is played on a table top or other flat surface with added terrain, obstacles, and other objects; the standard play area is 6' x 4'.
-The essential tools for gameplay, aside from the miniatures, are: the main rulebook; codexes and dataslates for the players' armies which detail the models' stats and army-specific rules; a tape measure, as everything is measured in inches; plastic templates for blast and flame weapons; and lots of six-sided dice, including a special "scatter die" used for specific weapons and troop movements.
-GW sells all of these separately, and since the 5th edition rules has also provided a starter kit, containing the templates, scatter die and a few D6s, enough miniatures to field two small armies, a rules-only version of the rulebook, and special rules pertaining to the armies in the kit and scenarios for games.
-The current starter kit is Dark Vengeance.The models are divided into six distinct categories: HQsnote , Elitesnote , Troopsnote , Dedicated Transportsnote , Fast Attacknote , and Heavy Supportnote .
+The essential tools for gameplay, aside from the models, are: the main rulebook; codexes and dataslates for the players' armies which detail the models' stats and army-specific rules; a tape measure, as everything is measured in inches; plastic templates for blast and flame weapons; and lots of six-sided dice, including a special "scatter die" used for specific weapons and troop movements.
+GW sells all of these separately, and also provides a starter kit, containing the templates, scatter die and a few D6s, enough miniatures to field two small armies, a rules-only version of the rulebook, and special rules pertaining to the armies in the kit and scenarios for games.
+The current starter kit is Dark Vengeance.The models are divided into seven distinct categories: Lords of Warnote , HQsnote , Elitesnote , Troopsnote , Fast Attacknote , Heavy Supportnote , and Fortificationsnote , with certain vehicles having the option to be used as Dedicated Transports.
 In each category, the models available have a base point value relative to their worth in gameplay, which covers the # of models and their default weapons and armor.
-The rules give the player specific options to change the weapons, armor, and other bonuses depending on the category and model or unit in question, and to add models to certain units, with a corresponding increase in the overall point cost for that model or unit for each change.Players assemble their armies to meet an agreed-upon number of points per army prior to play, with the upper limits usually determined by the type of game being played.
-For instance, normal games are typically in the 1000-2000 point range, but a beginner could easily play a 500 point game, and Apocalypse games (featuring huge numbers of units per army, faction-relevant Humongous Mecha, and models that are typically overpowered for the normal game) can have point values in the tens to hundreds of thousands or more.
-In older editions, a Force Organization Chart mandated how many units in each category could be fielded in an army, with one HQ and two Troops choices being the bare minimum.
-The 7th Edition rules keep the FOC and give bonuses to players who use it, but also allow players to either build their army with any structure they want or to build specific army lists.Before the game begins, dice are rolled to determine the "Mission" for the gamenote , how the battlefield will be divided between the armiesnote , various challenges and model abilitiesnote that influence gameplay, and who gets to deploy their army first.
+The rules give the player specific options to change the weapons, armor, and other bonuses depending on the category and model or unit in question, and to add models to certain units, with each change increasing the overall point cost for that model or unit.Players assemble their armies to meet an agreed-upon number of points per army prior to play, with the upper limits usually determined by the type of game being played.
+For instance, normal games are typically in the 1000-2000 point range, but a beginner could easily play a 500 point game, and Apocalypse games (featuring huge numbers of units per army and models that are typically overpowered for the normal game, such as faction-relevant Humongous Mecha) can have point values in the tens to hundreds of thousands or more.
+A Force Organization Chart mandates how many units/vehicles in each category can be fielded in an army, with one HQ and two Troops choices at minimum.
+The 7th Edition rules also allow players to either build their army with any structure they want or to build specific army lists while giving bonuses to players who use the FOC.Before the game begins, dice are rolled to determine the Mission for the gamenote , how the battlefield will be divided between the armiesnote , various challenges and model abilitiesnote that influence gameplay, and who gets to deploy their army first.
 There are twelve Missions in all, six "Eternal War" Missions from the standard rules and six "Maelstrom of War" missions introduced in 7th edition.
 These have a general theme like the Eternal War missions but also use Tactical Objective cards which are drawn at the start of each player's turn and give specific tasks that the player can attempt to accomplish.
 The first player to deploy gets to start the first turn, with the second player having a chance to roll to go first, or "steal the initiative".During each turn, each player gets a movement phase (advancing or retreating models as needed), a psychic phase (where such models attempt to generate and use psychic powers) a shooting phase (where all such weapons can fire on targets in range), and an assault phase (melee combat).
 In the movement phase, different models/units have specific rules regarding how far they can move and how movement affects their ability to use weapons in the subsequent phases.
 The moving player can also elect to "run" a model or unit, moving it further but passing up the chance to shoot.
-During the psychic phase, the player rolls to determine how many chances he has to use psychic powersnote and spends one chance per die rolled (up to the full # of chances) to cast each power, with failed rolls, "Perils of the Warp", and/or the defending player being able to negate successful rolls factored in.
+During the psychic phase, the player rolls to determine how many chances he has to use psychic powersnote and spends one chance per die rolled (up to the full # of chances) to cast powers, with failed rolls, "Perils of the Warp", and/or the defending player being able to negate successful rolls factored in.
 During the shooting and assault phases, dice are rolled by the attacking player for each model/unit attacking to determine the total number of hits and then for the number of hits that actually cause damage or wounds.
 If possible, the defending player can then roll for various types of saves to attempt to negate damage or wounds, and can also counterattack.
 Morale and leadership checks, special abilities and features unique to each race/faction, weapon-specific rules, effects caused by certain kinds of terrain, and other such actions also influence the progress of each phase.
 Once the first player's assault phase is complete, the second player goes through the same sequence of phases, with the first player reacting accordingly.
 A turn is complete at the end of the second player's assault phase; the process then starts over again with the next turn.Players acquire victory points as they eliminate sections of the opponents' army from the game, when Mission-specific criteria are achieved, and when Tactical Objectives are achieved during a turn.
-All Missions are won by majority of victory points, but draws are possible.
+All Missions are won by majority of victory points; draws are possible.
 It's also possible to win by completely eliminating the opponent's army, or eliminating enough of it to make it impossible for the opponent to achieve Mission-critical conditions.
-Games typically last for 4 to 6 turns, although depending on circumstances, die rolls can determine whether or not turns 6 and 7 happen.
+There is a maximum of 7 turns per game; games typically last for 4 to 6 turns, and beginning with turn 5, die rolls can determine whether or not the game continues.

 A more in-depth look at the tropes specifically embodied by the various major factions can be found here.Spin-offs and games of Warhammer 40000 that have received indexes of their own: